iluvcomputers/CourseProject/README.md

-# Fuzzy Search for Coursera Video Subtitles
+# Ranked Search for Coursera Video Subtitles

 Presently, Coursera video subtitles search provides exact match only for queries.
 Due to the inaccuracies in subtitles, as well as the frequency of typos, there is a clear benefit to implementing approximate string matching, or fuzzy search.
 Fuzzy search will help ensure students do not miss out on important information.

+We originally intended to implement Fuzzy search, however early on we shifted to Ranked Search

 ---